 That’s hardly a surprise though.
 Disney Plus is ready-made to provide endless entertainment for kids of all ages.
 And, with an impressive catalogue of content, covering Star Wars, Pixar and Marvel as well as classic Disney movies, Disney Plus has a huge appeal for adults too.

-As well as its impressive portfolio of films and TV shows, Disney Plus will be the only place you can watch original content created exclusively for the streaming platform.
+As well as its impressive portfolio of films and TV shows, Disney Plus is the only place you can watch original content created exclusively for the streaming platform.
 So, if you want to watch Baby Yoda steal the show in The Mandalorian or you want to keep up with WandaVision or the Loki TV series, you’ll have to subscribe to Disney Plus.

 That means your kids can watch it on their tablets or phones, while you catch up on The Mandalorian, all at the same time.
-So no more arguing over watching Cars or Frozen for the hundredth time.
+So no more arguing over whether you're all going to watch Cars or Frozen for the hundredth time.

 There’s even the option to create up to seven viewing profiles.
 At the moment there is no 4K or UHD option listed.

-Mobile network O2 is offering both new and existing customer the chance to get six months of Disney Plus worth £36 for free.
+Mobile network O2 is offering both new and existing customers the chance to get six months of Disney Plus worth £36 for free.
 This offer is available to new and existing customers when they take out a new contract or upgrade to a new handset.